spinnaker/spinnaker.github.io/guides/user/canary/config/filter_templates/index.md

    refining selectors.
 The metric type is provided by the list of metrics above.

-* The purpose of the metric filter is to allow you to parameterize what is in these refining selectors, but it is perfectly legal to user literal values in filter templates.
+* The purpose of the metric filter is to allow you to parameterize what is in these refining selectors, but it is perfectly legal to use literal values in filter templates.

 ## Create a filter template